gungunsingh29578-arch/3RD-Yr-week-3-module/README.md

-# 3RD-Yr-week-3-module
+# Week 3 – Sorting Algorithms

-Week 3 C++ programs implementing Merge Sort, Quick Sort, and Heap Sort with easy and medium level problems.
+This repository contains the C++ implementation of Week 3 assignments on **Merge Sort, Quick Sort, and Heap Sort**.
+It includes easy and medium level programs demonstrating sorting techniques and their real-world applications.

+## Topics
+- Merge Sort
+- Quick Sort
+- Heap Sort

+## Language
+- C++